92nd Grand Parade • Saturday, August 21, 2021 • Together Again!

-Acceptance of your entry is at the discretion of the Parade Committee.
-Application must include application fee.
-A confirmation letter will be emailed within 10 days of receipt, an information letter will be sent to parade participants in early August.
-Information can also be found on the website.
+Acceptance of each entry is at the discretion of the Parade Committee.
+Application must include the application fee.
+A confirmation letter will be emailed within 10 days of receipt, and an information letter will be sent to parade participants in early August.

 WWW charges a $10 fee for entries with amplified sound.
 Entries with amplified sound are limited and not guaranteed.
 This does not apply to Marching Bands or Pipe Bands.
 All amplified sound must be directed to the sides of the entry; no forward- or rear-facing amplification.
 Amplified sound cannot interfere with or be a nuisance to other parade entries.

 Cancellations / No Shows

 Cancellations must be made in writing prior to July 31 to receive a partial refund; $25 of the entry fee will be retained for administrative costs.
 Cancellations received July 31 or later, as well as “no-shows” will result in no refund.